tomgrek/hackathon-skeleton/README.md

 * Uses Mongo at the backend, providing a database (All non-static websites require a db)
 * Has Mocha, Chai, and Zombie for automated tests - back-end *and* front-end!
 (Tests are considered good practice.
 They are especially useful when you're working with other people and integrating their code.)

+If you want to use React Router (client side routing - great for single page apps) in addition to server side routing (so you
+	can still have REST endpoints etc), have a look at [this branch](https://github.com/tomgrek/bootcamp-skeleton/tree/with-redux).
+It also includes Redux, and features animated component transitions.

 ## How to use it?

 ```